 Register as Validator

-Validator nodes are essential for securing the network, and perform the following tasks:
+Validator nodes are crucial for the network's security and perform three primary tasks:

-- Consensus: Reach agreement with other validators on the transactions to be added to the blockchain.
+- Consensus: Work with other validators on the transactions to be added to the blockchain.

-- Block Addition: Bundle the agreed-upon transactions into a block and append it to the blockchain.
+- Block Production: Bundle transactions into blocks and add them to the blockchain.

 On Flare, data protocols such as the Flare Time Series Oracle and Flare Data Connector are enshrined into the network.
 To fully participate and earn all potential rewards, validators must also run a Flare Entity to contribute to these protocols.